kitusmark/waterReservoirControl/README.md

 - [x] Implement data system to store in the SD card
 - [x] Use SD library and code for that
 - [x] Implement Sleep mode of the ATmega
+- [x] Implement RTC Module.
+Based on the DS1307
 - [ ] Design the interface of the display and decide the menus
+- [ ] Code for the uLCD Display
 - [x] Functions to calculate volume (*liters*)
 - [ ] Implement LIFO buffer to calculate flows
 - [x] configuration file to make it easy for other systems